jwithington/100-days-of-healthing/Participants/jwithington.md

 - worked on some tough stuff with RB
 - took some time to reflect with tea at Heart
 - great wfh day
+- made it to the zen center! big stuff. centering.

 **Reflection**